 These lifestyle changes can help you manage cardiomyopathy:

 - Lose weight if you're overweight.
-Ask your health care provider what a healthy weight is for you.
+Ask your care team what a healthy weight is for you.

-- Get regular exercise after talking to your provider about the safest type and amount for you.
+- Get regular exercise.
+Talk to your healthcare professional about the safest type and amount for you.

-- Eat a healthy diet, including a variety of fruits and vegetables and whole grains.
+- Eat a healthy diet.
+Include a variety of fruits, vegetables and whole grains.